 Background on BSE

-Bovine Spongiform Encephalopathy (BSE) is a comparatively new disease of cattle.
-It was first recognised and defined in the United Kingdom in November 1986 and was made a notifiable disease in June 1988.
-Over the next few years the epidemic grew considerably and peaked in the UK in 1992 at over 37,000 cases.
+Bovine Spongiform Encephalopathy (BSE) was first recognised and defined in the United Kingdom in November 1986 and was made a notifiable disease in June 1988.
+Over the following few years the epidemic grew considerably and peaked in the UK in 1992 at over 37,000 cases.
 There have been over 183,000 cases to date.

 Current Situation in Scotland